 Prior to these past two years, when my running obsession was first coming to fruition, I spent all of my time getting miles in and working up to new goals I’d set for myself.
 I ran 5-6 days a week, and on the days I wasn’t running I did nothing else.
-I did a few stretches after each run, but aside from that, I was either running or doing nothing.
+I completed a few stretches after each run, but aside from that, I was either running or doing nothing.
 During this time I found myself in physical therapy two times (in 1 year!) and couldn’t understand why my running was not improving.

 Fast forward two years, and I have finally figured out the secret:

 Running is awesome, don’t get me wrong.
 But there are so many other great workouts that help out those muscles you are missing on the run!
-I am proud of all the workouts I tried this year, and can confidently say that I am 1000% stronger than I was when I first started running (even while running less miles).
+I am proud of all the workouts I tried this year, and can confidently say that I am 1000% stronger than I was when I first started running (even while running lower mileage).
 I can’t wait to continue this trend in the new year, and definitely plan to incorporate a huge variety of the best workouts on those off days from running.

 The Best Workouts to Try in 2018

 - Runner’s World Yoga: This has been consistently one of my favorite cross training workouts this year!
 I completed one of these yoga sessions every Monday during marathon training and it helped my running so much.
 There are plenty of different options on their website, from yoga for beginners, recovery, abs, and more!
 This is such a great resource.

 - 15 Minute Complete Core Workout: I love love love ab workouts.
 One of my favorite areas to workout is my core (probably because it helps me feel a little less guilty from all the ice cream I’ve had, haha).
 This workout is quick and efficient, and always leaves me with a great burn!
 (Or checkout this Ultimate Core Workout for a Flat Stomach).